-Ref Senior Management Function nctions as at 30 June 2019 Role Allocation Holder and Responsibilities SMF1 Chief Executive Function Chief Executive Function Julian Webb who is a Board Director & Head of Business, responsible for the day-to-day running of the business and staff conduct.
-SMF2 Chief Finance Function UK Chief Finance Function Stephen Maher who is responsible for the management of financial resources, and the production and reporting of financial statements.
-SMF3 Executive Director Executive Director Julian Webb SMF3 Executive Director Executive Director Stephen Maher SMF3 Executive Director Executive Director Tony Lanser SMF3 Executive Director Executive Director Marianne Jaekel SMF4 Chief Risk Function Chief Risk Function Susanna Wooders who is responsible for firm-wide risk management and the performance of the ORSA.
-SMF5 Head of Internal Audit Head of Internal Audit Rachel Fittall who is responsible for the management of the Internal Audit function SMF9 Chairman Chairman David Huntley who is an independent Non-Executive Director responsible for chairing the Board.
-SMF11 Chair of Audit Committee Chair of Audit Committee Wendy Mayall who is an Independent Non-Executive Director.
-SMF13 Chair of Nominations Committee Chair of Nomination Committee David Huntley SMF14 Senior Independent Director Independent Director Wendy Mayall SMF16 Compliance Oversight Business Compliance Director Edward Harley who is responsible for the oversight of the firm's compliance with its obligations under the regulatory system in which the FCA and PRA have responsibility SMF17 Money Laundering Reporting UK MLRO Andrew Bradley who is responsible for the overall management and reporting of financial crime matters.
+Ref Senior Management Role Allocation Holder and Function Responsibilities SMF 1 Chief Executive Function Chief Executive Function Julian Webb who is a Board Director & Head of Business, responsible for the day-to-day running of the business and staff conduct.
+SMF 2 Chief Finance Function UK Chief Finance Function Stephen Maher who is responsible for the management of financial resources, the production and reporting of financial statements and the identification and management of risks associated with climate change.
+SMF 3 Executive Director Executive Director Stephen Maher SMF 3 Executive Director Executive Director Tony Lanser SMF 3 Executive Director Executive Director Marianne Jaekel SMF 4 Chief Risk Function Chief Risk Function Susanna Wooders who is responsible for firm- wide risk management and the performance of the ORSA.
+SMF 5 Head of Internal Audit Head of Internal Audit Rachel Fittall who is responsible for the management of the Internal Audit function SMF 9 Chairman Chairman David Huntley who is an independent Non- Executive Director responsible for chairing the Board.
+SMF 11 Chair of Audit Committee Chair of Audit Committee Wendy Mayall who is an Independent Non- Executive Director.
+SMF 14 Senior Independent Director Independent Director Wendy Mayall SMF 16 Compliance Oversight Business Compliance Director Edward Harley who is responsible for the oversight of the firm's compliance with its obligations under the regulatory system in which the FCA and PRA have responsibility SMF 17 Money Laundering Reporting UK MLRO Andrew Bradley who is responsible for the overall management and reporting of financial crime matters.
 SMF 20 Chief Actuarial Function Chief Actuary Oliver Gillespie of Milliman LLP who is responsible for the actuarial services provided.

-Table B.1: Senior Manager Functions as at 30 June 2019
+Table B.1: Senior Management Functions as at 30 June 2020

-Ref Senior Management Role Allocation Holder and Responsibilities Function SMF 6 Head of Key Business N/A N/A as FIL Life does not meet the quantitative Area criteria for this function.
-SMF 7 Group Entity Senior N/A N/A as due to outsourcing, FIL Life only has Board Manager members and oversight functions.
-SMF 10 Chair of Risk Committee N/A N/A as FIL Life has a UK Chief Risk Officer responsible for the firm's Risk Framework.
-As all business operations are outsourced, it is not deemed necessary for the firm to have a Risk Committee.
-SMF 12 Chair of Remuneration N/A N/A as due to the extensive outsourcing Committee arrangements, FIL Life itself does not have any employees.
-It outsources all HR and remuneration, and therefore does not have a Remuneration Committee SMF 15 Chair of the With-Profits N/A N/A as FIL Life does not write 'with profits' Committee business.
-SMF 18 Other Overall N/A N/A as no business activities are done within FIL Responsibility Life.
+Ref Senior Management Functions Role Allocation Holder and Function Responsibilities SMF 6 Head of Key Business Area N/A N/A as FIL Life does not meet the quantitative criteria for this function.
+SMF 7 Group Entity Senior Manager N/A N/A as due to outsourcing, FIL Life only has Board members and oversight functions.
+SMF 10 Chair of Risk Committee N/A N/A as due to the size of the Company, risk management activity is performed directly by the Board with the support of the UK Chief Risk Officer.
+SMF 12 Chair of Remuneration Committee N/A N/A as due to the extensive outsourcing arrangements, FIL Life itself does not have any employees and therefore does not have a Remuneration Committee SMF 15 Chair of the With-Profits Committee N/A N/A as FIL Life does not write 'with profits' business.
+SMF 18 Other Overall Responsibility N/A N/A as no business activities are done within FIL Life.
 All activities and operations are outsourced.
 The accountability for the oversight of each outsourced arrangement is held by an appropriate SMF.
 SMF 20a With-Profits Actuary N/A N/A as FIL Life does not write 'with profits' business SMF 23 Chief Underwriting N/A N/A as FIL Life's business does not involve accepting any material insurance risk and therefore no traditional underwriting is required.
-SMF 23a Underwriting Risk N/A N/A as Lloyds only Oversight Function SMF 23b Conduct Risk Officer N/A N/A as Lloyds only SMF 24 Chief Operations N/A N/A as all technology and operations are outsourced.
+SMF 23a Underwriting Risk Oversight Function N/A N/A as Lloyds only SMF 23b SMF 24 Conduct Risk Officer Chief Operations N/A N/A N/A as Lloyds only N/A as all technology and operations are outsourced.
 The accountability for the oversight of this outsourced arrangement is held by an appropriate SMF.